Making your own homemade bread crumbs is quicker than rushing to the store to buy some. Use your leftover bread and never run out again!

 Homemade breadcrumbs can safely be stored in the freezer for up to 3 months.
 Keep them in an airtight freezer container or a freezer bag.
 Sealing in one bag and placing that bag into another one will help prevent freezer burn.

 I don’t usually worry about thawing them before use, they are so small that they have generally thawed by the time they get added to a recipe.

 RECIPES USING BREAD CRUMBS YOU’RE GOING TO LOVE

 FOLLOW US ON SOCIAL MEDIA AND SHARE THIS RECIPE

-SIGN UP TO RECEIVE NOTIFICATIONS SO YOU NEVER MISS A NEW RECIPE
+SIGN UP TO RECEIVE NOTIFICATIONS SO YOU NEVER MISS AN UPDATE

 - 4 ounces bread about 4 standard slices